funcai/funcai-php/Readme.md

     \FuncAI\Config::setModelBasePath('/var/www/models');

-You can also just move the folder directly into your project and check them into git, but the folder might get quite big (100 Mb up to multiple Gb).
+You can also move the folder directly into your project and check them into git, but the folder might get quite big (100 Mb up to multiple Gb).

 ## Usage
 After you've completed the installation steps you can run your first prediction: